 Apple is known for its great inventions in the tech industry and its user-centric content that educates customers on using different product features.
 They have a user-driven content marketing strategy that focuses not on their devices’ features and tech specs but on the benefits of using their products.

 In addition to educational ads and content, Apple allows its customers to schedule an appointment with staff to learn more about their devices and how to use them.
 Apple also offers educational training at its various stores with lessons on various topics from learning to code or edit videos on Mac.
 They go further in allowing customers to take a hand-on test-drive of their products, which places them at the top of consumers’ minds.

 Apple’s educational content has gathered a loyal customer-base allowing the company to claim a large percentage of the market share.

 Using Educational Content to Grow Your Brand

 Brands that use educational content have better chances of building customer trust, engagement, and retention.
+Working educational content into your integrated business planning (IBP) is critical to a brand’s long term success.
 The best educational content takes customers through a systematic journey that addresses their pains and informs them how different products can solve their problems.

 Educational content goes beyond telling your customers what your brand does to provide information on why and how your products matter to them.
 Find the why in your marketing story and use this as the basis of developing content that educates your customers.